willdurand-edu/php-slides/src/1/04_client_server.md

 So it makes sense to use HTTP verbs to execute an action:

-> `GET /banana/joe` will return banana "Joe".
+`GET /banana/joe` will return banana "Joe".

-And:
+and:

-> `DELETE /bananas` will delete all bananas in the collection!
+`DELETE /bananas` will delete all bananas in the collection!